 Funding Development Team

 Our food system expertise makes us particularly effective at identifying funding sources and positioning our clients to obtain grants, many of which successfully fund the continuation of their projects.
-Led by Sheree Goertzen, we help our current clients secure financial support to carry out their food enterprise or food system plans.
+Spearheaded by Sheree Goertzen, we help our current clients secure financial support to carry out their food enterprise or food system plans.
 This sometimes begins with a funding development plan that identifies well-matched sources, target amounts, application deadlines, sample language, etc., and can also include grant writing and review services.

 It’s incredibly rewarding as the founder to lead a team that has developed around individual interests and skills and coalesced into specializations that provide comprehensive solutions for our clients.
 Not only that, we admire each other and recognize that it takes the force of the marketplace, good policy, and sufficient funding if we are ever going to have a food system that we can all be proud of.

-Photo Courtesy of Image Source Trading Ltd via Shutterstock
+Image: Image Source Trading Ltd / Shutterstock

 Whatcom County Food System Plan